metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-AppCapability.md

 ### -Domain

-Computer name which to check
+Computer name on which to run function

 ```yaml
 Type: System.String